Indy Dancers - Indiana Club Event Information

 Our events are for members only, but guest are usually welcome.
 Every effort is made to insure member privacy at all times.
 Information is not shared with anyone in or outside the club, except in (limited) emergency situations.

-*This pertains to any venues that serve alcoholic beverages.
-But is is enforced by the State to anyone in attendance.
+* This pertains to any venues that serve alcoholic beverages.
+But is is enforced by the State to anyone in attendance and all venues.